Ephibbs/PanoMarket/README.md

 - Split sell and buy orderbooks into separate Durable Objects to effectively double the rate of orders that can be processed per second
 - Persist orders and balances to D1 databases for reads
 - Offload finished orders to conserve Durable Object storage
-- Add user authentication to the API
+- Add user authentication options to the API
 - Add ip/user rate limiting to the API

 ## License